 This small playground is located in the Grand Boulevard Community.
-The park features a jungle gym and merry-go-round play apparatus, benches, a water fountain, interactive water feature and contemporary sculptures The park was formerly named Buckthorn Park.
+The 2.14 acre park features a jungle gym and merry-go-round play apparatus, benches, a water fountain, interactive water feature and contemporary sculptures The park was formerly named Buckthorn Park.

 In February 2015, two years after the tragic death of Kenwood teenager Hadiya Pendleton, the Chicago Park District Board of Commissioners received a request to rename Buckthorn Park in honor of Hadiya.
 Following a 45-day public notice, the decision to rename the park was unanimous among the Board.